vagrant-libvirt/vagrant-libvirt/README.md

 * `type` - Type of disk image to create.
 Defaults to *qcow2*.
 * `bus` - Type of bus to connect device to.
 Defaults to *virtio*.
 * `cache` - Cache mode to use, e.g. `none`, `writeback`, `writethrough` (see the [libvirt documentation for possible values](http://libvirt.org/formatdomain.html#elementsDisks) or [here](https://www.suse.com/documentation/sles11/book_kvm/data/sect1_chapter_book_kvm.html) for a fuller explanation).
 Defaults to *default*.
 * `allow_existing` - Set to true if you want to allow the VM to use a pre-existing disk.
 This is useful for sharing disks between VMs, e.g. in order to simulate shared SAN storage.
+Shared disks removed only manualy.

 The following example creates two additional disks.